Open Circuit

 Circuit Breaker

-• Can be reset.
+• Can be reset and reused after operation.

 Connectors and Terminals